 Many people find it easier to talk to someone over the phone.
 There are a number of helplines, mostly run by charities, including:

 A support group may suit you if you’d like to discuss your experience with other people who’ve been diagnosed with cancer.
 Your GP or specialist doctor or nurse will be able to put you in touch with suitable local groups.
-You can also search for cancer support services near you with our services directory.
+You can also search for your local cancer support services.

 Self-help and cancer